SamErde/SamErde/README.md

-# ✨ My Profile ✨

-### 👋🏻 Hi there!
+# 👋🏻 Hi there!

-I’m currently working on some tools to make life easier for operations teams and defenders who work with Active Directory, Entra ID, and Microsoft 365:
+I’m currently working on some tools to make life easier for operations teams and defenders with a focus on Active Directory, Entra ID, and Microsoft 365:

 - [Locksmith](https://github.com/TrimarcJake/Locksmith)
 - [The Cleaners](https://github.com/SamErde/TheCleaners)